Leg3ndary/APHS-bot/info/announcements.md

 **EAGLE INK** - will be having a meeting this Friday after school in Room 104 for all writers and editors.
 See you there!

 **GIRLS SLOPITCH** - Girls softball will be having a meeting on Monday March 28th at the beginning of lunch in the woodshop, room 101.
 All are welcome, no matter your skill level.
 If you can't come, please contact Mr. Rivard, Ms. Ashley or Ms. Holmberg as soon as possible.
-**
-****IMPROV MEETING - **** **Here ye here ye improv will have a meeting in the theatre on Friday, today.
+******IMPROV MEETING******Here ye here ye improv will have a meeting in the theatre on Friday, today.
-**
-****BOYS SOCCER -** Any boys interested in playing soccer this year, come to a meeting tomorrow in the gym.
+******BOYS SOCCER** Any boys interested in playing soccer this year, come to a meeting tomorrow in the gym.
 That's Friday in the gym at the start of lunch.

 ## WEDNESDAY MARCH 23 2022

 **CHESS CLUB** meets today for the first half of lunch in room 211.
 Come by if you want to play chess!
-**
-****ART CLUB** - If you like arts, or just want to chill out after school and do fun art activities, come check out the APHS Art Club!
+******ART CLUB** - If you like arts, or just want to chill out after school and do fun art activities, come check out the APHS Art Club!
 We meet Wednesdays from 3-4 in the art room.
 Please enter with the google classroom code ‘ptnf64a’ and follow our instagram @aphs_artclub for updates!

 ## TUESDAY MARCH 22 2022